Spinal Cord Injuries in a Motorcycle Accident

 A trained attorney understands how to walk a family through this situation and can present all of the options available, helping to make a decision that sets them up for the future.Sacramento Motorcycle Accident Attorneys

 I’m Ed Smith, a motorcycle accident attorney in Sacramento.
 Motorcycle accidents can lead to significant damage to the spinal cord, which could leave someone with lifelong complications.
-If you or a loved one has developed injuries in a motorcycle accident, call me at (916) 921-6400 or (800) 404-5400 for free, friendly legal advice.
+If you or a loved one has been injured in a motorcycle accident, call me at (916) 921-6400 or (800) 404-5400 for free, friendly legal advice.

 I am a member of the Million Dollar Advocates Forum.